Helge Skappel: Pre-war life

-He was born in Ringsaker as a son of banker Halvdan Skappel and Dagny Sommerfelt Skappel.
+He was born in Ringsaker Municipality as a son of banker Halvdan Skappel and Dagny Sommerfelt Skappel.
 He took a pilot's education from 1929 to 1930 under the Norwegian Army at Kjeller.
 Skappel soon became involved in the pioneer days of aviation in Norway.
 He owned the company Lotsberg & Skappel, along with Leiv Brun, Ditlef Smith and Erik Engnæs.
 The company operated a Gipsy Moth airplane.
 It was used for private flights, taxi flights and air shows, the latter in cooperation with the company Widerøe & Bjørneby as well as Norsk Aero Klubb.
 Widerøe & Bjørneby became Widerøe's Flyveselskap in February 1934, after Viggo Widerøe had bought and flown a Waco Cabin from the United States.
 In the Easter of 1934, a meeting was held at Ustaoset in which Skappel was recruited to Widerøe's Flyveselskap—his company would become incorporated into Widerøe's, and the co-owners be involved as well.
 Skappel was to lead the aerial school as well as a department for aerial photography.
 Incidentally, the Standard Moth plane owned by Skappel crashed shortly after, leading him to believe that he had lost his "entrance ticket" to Widerøe's, but he still became director of photography in the company.
 From 1935 he pioneered the use of aerophotogrammetry.
 Among others, the company had a contract with the Norwegian Mapping and Cadastre Authority (then known as Norges Geografiske Oppmåling).